 The following table sets forth certain information concerning the principal amount of notes beneficially owned by each selling securityholder and the number of shares of BXP common stock that may be offered from time to time by each selling securityholder under this prospectus.
-The information is based on information provided to us by or on behalf of the selling securityholders on or prior to March 12, 2007.
-The number of shares of BXP common stock issuable upon exchange of the notes shown in the table below represents the maximum number of shares of BXP common stock issuable upon exchange of the full amount of notes held by each holder at the initial exchange rate of 6.6090 shares of BXP common stock per \$1,000 principal amounts of the notes.
+The information is based on information provided to us by or on behalf of the selling securityholders on or prior to April 16, 2007.
+The number of shares of BXP common stock issuable upon exchange of the notes shown in the table below represents the maximum number of shares of BXP common stock issuable upon exchange of the notes held by each holder at the initial exchange rate of 6.6090 shares of BXP common stock per \$1,000 principal amounts of the notes.
 This exchange rate is subject to adjustments in certain circumstances.
-Because the selling securityholders may offer all or some portion of the notes or shares of BXP common stock issuable upon exchange of the notes and sell all of the notes or exchange all of the notes and sell all of the selling securityholders will sell all of the notes or exchange all of the notes and sell all of the selling securityholders will sell all of the notes or exchange all of the notes and sell all of the shares of BXP common stock issuable upon exchange of their notes ince the date on which they provided the information regarding their notes in transactions exempt from the registration requirements of the Securities Act.
-Information about the selling securityholders may of fer all or some of their notes or the underlying shares of BXP common stock from time to time, a post-effective amendment to the registration statement of which this prospectus is a part.
-Because the selling securityholders may offer all or some of their notes or the underlying shares of BXP common stock from time to time, we cannot estimate the amount of notes or underlying shares of BXP common stock that will be held by the selling securityholders upon the termination of any particular offering.
-See "Plan of Distributi
+Because the selling securityholders may offer all or some portion of the notes or shares of BXP common stock issuable upon exchange of the notes and sell all of the shares of BXP common stock issuable upon exchange all of the notes and sell all of the shares of BXP common stock issuable upon exchange all of the notes and sell all of the shares of BXP common stock issuable upon exchange of the notes or shares of BXP common stock issuable upon exchange of the notes and sell all of the shares of BXP common stock issuable upon exchange of the notes or shares of BXP common stock issuable upon exchange all of the notes and sell all of the shares of BXP common stock issuable upon exchange of the notes in transactions exempt from the registration requirements of the Securityholders will be the selling securityholders may change over time.
+Any changed information given to us by the selling securityholders will be set forth in prospectus supplements if and when necessary or, if appropriate, a post-effective amendment to the registration statement of which this prospectus is a part.
+Because the selling securityholders may offer all or some of their notes or the underlying shares of BXP common stock from time to time, we cannot